petermazzocco/go-image-processing/README.md

 ## Usage

 1. Authenticate via Google OAuth at `/auth/google`
-2. Upload images to `/api/transform` with transformation options
+2. Upload images to `/api/upload` with optional transformation options
-3. Receive processed images in response
+3. View your images using `/api/images` or get specific images with `/api/images/{id}`
+4. Transform existing images using `/api/images/{id}/transform`

 ## Transformation JSON
-Pass in a JSON object into the body with transformation options on the `/api/transform` POST call, like so:
+Pass in a JSON object into the body with transformation options on the `/api/images/{id}/transform` POST call, like so:
 ```
 {
   "height": 800,